-Brain Injury Lawyer Columbia
+Brain Injury Lawyer Fulton

 Terms such as brain injury, head injury, head trauma, and traumatic brain injury often are used interchangeably to refer to damage to the brain from some kind of physical trauma.
 This damage causes a disruption in the normal processes of the brain.
 Brain injuries can vary widely in severity, from severe injuries that have unmistakable symptoms to mild ones that can often go undiagnosed.
-The Columbia brain injury lawyers at Discepolo Firm are well versed in these complicated injury cases.
+The Fulton brain injury lawyers at Discepolo Firm are well versed in these complicated injury cases.